KyleLuoma/SNAILS/README.md

 For indepth documentation, visit the [SNAILS website](https://snails.jp8.dev).

-For questions and assistance, contact the first author at [kluoma@ucsd.edu]
+For questions and assistance, contact the first author at kluoma@ucsd.edu.

 ## What is SNAILS?
 SNAILS is a set of NL-to-SQL-related artifacts designed to explore the effects of schema naming on LLM-based NL-to-SQL performance.